madisonmina/AutoDetect-Hackathon/README.md

 After the kickoff, teams must select or propose a **general project idea** aligned with the competition’s theme by **Thursday, October 17th, 2025**.

 This helps Xorbix assign the **most appropriate mentor** for your team.
-You don’t need a complete solution yet — just a direction or domain focus.
+You don’t need a complete solution yet — just a selected project from one of the ones provided.

-Teams can indicate their choice using the **[Project Interest Form](#)** *(link will be provided after kickoff)*.
-Examples include:

-* Predictive systems for manufacturing,
-* Process optimization in healthcare,
-* AI-based fraud or anomaly detection,
-* Or your own creative concept within the given domains.

 ---